safouaneelg/FusionVision/README.md

 <em>Common_errors</em>:

-- If you have errors while running the training code replace all relative codes with absolute.
+- If you have errors while running the training code replace all relative paths with absolute path in the `.yaml` file and the training code.
 - If you're encountring errors while runing the inference, it's probably due to ultralytics versionning.
 Make sure you train YOLO on you custom dataset using the version ultralytics==8.0.120

 - If you have the following error, it's probably due to USB port failing to receive the frames:
         ```RuntimeError: Frame didn't arrive within 5000```
 change the port or try again.

-Feel free to explore, contribute, and enhance the capabilities of RealVision Fusion!
+## LICENCE

+This code is made available for research purposes only and is not licensed for commercial use.